-202 Calculus II
+202 Calculus II 4 credit hours

 Offered spring semester.
 Four hours lecture and discussion a week.
+Inclusive Access Fee: \$69.00.

 Includes a continuation of application of the definite and indefinite integral along with transcendental and hyperbolic functions, further techniques of integration, polar coordinates, parametric equations, and infinite series.
 A graphing calculator, such as a TI-83, may be required.